charlotte-os/.github/profile/README.md

 Not yet but it would be ideal to create a centralized repository of developer knowledge some point soon to avoid the issues that come with relying on so called tribal knowledge.

-### History

-This project is the successor to the now defunct original CharlotteOS project and is run by some of the same people.
-We decided to start from scratch with the knowledge we gained from the prior attempt since it was the path of least resistance compared to attempting to refactor a proejct whose code was not organized well from the start and which was not designed with sufficient modularity and interface-implementation separation.

 ### Licensing

 All executables within this project are licensed under the GNU General Public License version 3 or later while libraries are licensed under the GNU Lesser General Public License version 3 or later.
 Individual repositories may also contain notices regarding specific exceptions to the requirements of the GPL 3.0 persuant to section 7 of the license which apply only to the repository in which they are placed.